adogrul/adogrul/README.md

 # 💫 Hi I'm Arda
 I am Arda Doğrul, I embarked on this adventure with my interest in software since high school.
 I constantly follow the agenda for new technologies.
-I am studying, Java,Python and C/C++ as programming languages.
-Back-end Development , Cyber Security , Cryptography and Artificle Intelligence in their areas of interest.
+I am studying, Java,and C/C++ as programming languages.
+Cyber Security , Back-end Development , Steganogtaphy , little 😁 Cryptography and Artificle Intelligence in their areas of interest.
+Actually, everything I'm curious about is in my field of interest and I can be very curious.
+I have a bad habit of learning everything I don't know.
+But still Cyber ​​Security/Information Security is in a separate place for me.

 ***It is not the lights that illuminate my path, but my ideas***
 ## 🌐 Socials: